zesk/zesk/docs/cron.md

 You can run a database query such as:

-    DELETE FROM Settings WHERE Name LIKE 'cron::%' DELETE FROM Server_Data WHERE Name LIKE 'cron::%'
+    DELETE FROM Settings WHERE Name LIKE 'Module_Cron::%' DELETE FROM Server_Data WHERE Name LIKE 'Module_Cron::%'

 It will run then every cron task on each page request.
 Do this with caution in live environments.